Dseal95/pdf-likelihood-anomaly-detection/src/dashboard_3d/README.rst

 This is an example of using joint probability disributions (estimated with KDEs) to model a process and subsequently score and classify a new observation.
 The underlying process is simulated by a 3D Gaussian mixture.
 The application visualises:
     * the raw data
-    * the 2D kernel density estimate
+    * the 3D kernel density estimate
-    * the marginalised 1D density estimates
+    * the marginalised 3D density estimates (x, y and z)
     * the health envelope (equivalent to the lowest-value density contour)
     * the health scoring function
 For a new observation controlled by the user, it also shows:
-    * the position in 1D and 2D
+    * the position in 1D and 3D
     * the health score
     * the health status classification (healthy /unhealthy)